 This study presents an advanced automated system for the classification of leukemia white blood cells using a novel dual-branch deep learning architecture.
 By integrating both whole-cell and nucleus-based image analysis, the proposed system significantly improves classification accuracy, precision, and reliability over existing methods.
 The use of hybrid segmentation techniques, stain normalization, and explainable AI enhances both the robustness and interpretability of the model.
-Evaluation on benchmark datasets demonstrates superior performance and strong generalizability.
-In the future, this approach could be integrated into clinical workflows to assist hematologists in early and accurate leukemia diagnosis, reducing diagnostic errors and facilitating timely treatment.
+Evaluation on benchmark demonstrates superior datasets its performance and strong generalizability.
+In the future, this approach could be integrated clinical workflows into to assist hematologists in early and accurate leukemia diagnosis, reducing diagnostic errors and facilitating timely treatment.
 Further research will focus on expanding the model to include additional leukemia subtypes and validating its performance on diverse, real-world clinical datasets.